Opera Problems or Bugs with SVG and (X)HTML

 Severity: specification violation SVG tiny 1.2.

-Description: Opera 9.50 beta does not switch back to the underlying value of editable if its animation is ended.
+Description: Opera 9.50 (including beta) does not switch back to the underlying value of editable if its animation is ended.

 Example: